The Paws and Reflect podcast

 Details

-2025 update: I moved the Paws and Reflect blog to Substack last fall to write more broadly.
-Some of my voiceover posts, where I read essays aloud, will now also be available as podcast episodes.
-All of our old episodes (original podcast description below) will stay live!
-Original description, from 2022: Haley and Sean reflect on life with our delightful (and delightfully weird) blue heeler Scout.
+2025 update: I moved the Paws and Reflect blog to Substack.
+Some of my voiceover posts, where I read essays aloud, will now be available as podcast episodes.
+All our old conversations will stay live!
+Original description, 2022: Haley and Sean reflect on life with our delightful (and delightfully weird) blue heeler Scout.
 Since adopting her in 2019, we’ve trained through fear-based dog reactivity, fostered multiple shelter dogs, dealt with idiopathic epilepsy, and navigated so many ups and downs in between.
-In January 2023 we hit the road for full-time van life! 🚐 We hope our blunders and realizations can encourage fellow dog lovers.
+In January 2023 we hit the road for full-time van life!
+We hope our blunders and realizations can encourage fellow dog lovers.
 Find us at pawsandreflect.blog and @paws.andreflect on Instagram.

 www.pawsandreflect.blog